Welcome to the Flexible Electronics and Additive Printing (FEAP) Laboratory!

 If you have any questions or collaboration requests regarding to 3D printing or additive manufacturing, feel free to contact Dr. Qin at firstname.lastname@example.org.

 The main research lab is located at 0086 Black Engineering Building, Iowa State University, Ames, IA.

 The student’s innovation lab, In-situ Characterization for Additive Printing Laboratory (iCAP), is located at Center for Nondestructive Evaluation, 234 ASC II, 1915 School Rd.

-The FEAP lab seeks applicants for two Ph.D. scholarship positions.
+The FEAP lab seeks applicants for one Ph.D. scholarship positions.
 Check the News Section for more information.